Part of our series on the ROI of Documentation in Scaling SaaS

 If you want to see the full series, start here: The Real Cost of Bad Documentation.

 Your customers signed up excited.
 They had problems to solve.
 Goals to hit.
+Six weeks later, they're gone.
+Not because your product failed.
+Because they never learned how to use it.

 The 44% Truth Nobody Wants to Hear